peterhyl/async-endpoint/README.md

 Simple asynchronous endpoint to fetch data from database by name.
 I used non-blocking technology peewee-async and aiohttp for asynchronous web endpoint to fetching data(or create new) from database.

+Models and managers are basic concept, you can edit or create new models by your requirement and database models and structures.
 # Deployment instruction:
 Developed by Python 3.6, you can use virtual env.
 ```